-- The IP prefix must be propagated throughout the Internet.
+- The IP prefix must be propagated throughout the internet.

-Most routing protocols automatically insert directly connected IP subnets into their routing tables (or databases).
-Owing to security requirements, BGP is an exception; it will originate an IP prefix only if it's manually configured to do so (for example, Cisco routers use the network statement to configure advertised IP prefixes).
-Another option is route redistribution, which is highly discouraged in the Internet environment.
+Is the route inserted into BGP?
+Most routing protocols automatically insert directly connected IP subnets into their routing tables or databases.
+Due to security requirements, BGP is an exception.
+It will originate an IP prefix only if it's manually configured to do so -- for example, Cisco routers use the network statement to configure advertised IP prefixes.
+Another option is route redistribution, which is highly discouraged in the internet environment.

 Furthermore, to avoid attracting unroutable traffic, BGP will announce a configured IP prefix only if there's a matching route in the IP routing table.
-You could generate the matching IP route through route summarization, but it's usually best to configure a static route pointing to a null interface (or its equivalent).
+You could generate the matching IP route through route summarization, but it's usually best to configure a static route pointing to a null interface -- or its equivalent.

-To check whether your IP prefix is in your BGP routing table, use a BGP show command (for example, show ip bgp prefix mask on a Cisco router).
+To check whether your IP prefix is in your BGP routing table, use a BGP show command -- for example, show ip bgp prefix mask on a Cisco router.

+Is the route advertised to your neighbors?
 By default, all IP prefixes residing in the BGP table are announced to all BGP neighbors.
 Owing to security and routing policy requirements, the default behavior is usually modified with a set of output and input filters.
 If you have applied output filters toward your BGP neighbors, you have to check whether these filters allow your IP prefix to be propagated to the external BGP neighbors.
-The command to display routes advertised to a BGP neighbor on a Cisco router is show ip bgp neighbor ip-address advertised.
+The command to display routes advertised to a BGP neighbor on a Cisco router is: show ip bgp neighbor ip-address advertised.

-Even if you've successfully announced your IP prefix to your BGP neighbors, it might still not be propagated throughout the Internet.
-It's hard to figure out exactly what's propagated beyond the boundaries of your network; the tools that can help you are called BGP looking glasses.
-Using these tools, you can inspect BGP tables at various points throughout the Internet and check whether your IP prefix has made it to those destinations.
+Is the route visible throughout the internet?
+Even if you have successfully announced your IP prefix to your BGP neighbors, it might still not be propagated throughout the internet.
+It's hard to figure out exactly what is propagated beyond the boundaries of your network.
+The tools that can help you are called BGP looking glasses.
+Using these tools, you can inspect BGP tables at various points throughout the internet and check whether your IP prefix has made it to those destinations.

-In the previous section of this e-guide we addressed some basic BGP troubleshooting skills:
+In the previous section of this e-guide, we addressed some basic BGP troubleshooting skills:

-- How to identify whether a routing problem is a BGP problem,
+- How to identify whether a routing problem is a BGP problem;

-- How to troubleshoot BGP sessions,
+- How to troubleshoot BGP sessions; and

 - How to troubleshoot IP route origination and propagation.

 To establish end-to-end connectivity across a service provider network, the ISP has to receive customers' IP prefixes via BGP and announce them to other ISPs.
-The same process has to happen in reverse direction (or at least the default route has to be announced to the customer).
-The network-wide BGP troubleshooting is thus composed of three steps:
+The same process has to happen in reverse direction -- or, at least, the default route has to be announced to the customer.
+The networkwide BGP troubleshooting is thus composed of three steps:

-Troubleshooting inbound BGP problems is the toughest part of BGP troubleshooting you'll encounter.
-There are two potential reasons that an IP prefix is not in your BGP table as you would expect it to be:
+Have we received the prefix?
+Troubleshooting inbound BGP problems is the toughest part of BGP troubleshooting you will encounter.
+The two potential reasons an IP prefix is not in your BGP table as you would expect it to be are: